hinto-janai/libconfig/README.md

 MORE_NEW_VARIABLES=
 OLD_VARIABLE_I_STILL_WANT=
 ```
-After `config::carry old new`, this will be the output:
+After `config::merge old new`, this will be the output:
 ```
 # new config
 # ----------